freeCodeCamp/freeCodeCamp/guide/english/css/box-shadow/index.md

 ## Box Shadow

-The `box-shadow` property attaches one or more shadows around the frame of an element (can be inside).
+The `box-shadow` property attaches one or more shadows to an element.
 It's an option that gives you the power to easily design wonderful shadow effects.
 It works just like the `text-shadow` property in that they are both used to create a drop shadow, which will create a darker version of the element just behind it and slightly offset.
 Box shadows are a great way to elevate the visuals of your web page.

 A box shadow can be described with several properties including:
 * X and Y offset from the element